Sweet Minou Mystery

 And so this Friday after work, April made her way home with a heavy heart from what she had heard her parents talking about.
 There was no way she could suspect Tony of such an odd act.
 She was sure he had even nicer baking accoutrements in his possession at home.
 What was he going to do, pawn the zester and measuring spoons?
 Sell their recipes on the dark web?
 And if he had fallen back into his opioid habit again - well there was no proof, and that was long ago, and he had gotten help and treatment since then.
 It’s not like there had been anything valuable missing anyway.

 These thoughts were cycling through April’s mind as she unlocked the door to her little oasis, and her mini jaguar was waiting for her.
-She scooped him up, and shut the door.
-He got his munchies, and April collapsed, face-down, on the bed.
+She picked him up and shut the door.
+She got him his munchies, and April collapsed, face-down, on the bed.
 It was one of those days.

 Normally it would have just been a few hours’ nap, but when April was roused by the kneadings of a very hungry-again Minou, she realized it was dark out.
-There was just something strange about waking up in a very dark apartment with all the window blinds and curtains still open.
+She shuddered at how strange it was to wake up in a dark apartment with all the window blinds and curtains still open.
 She checked the clock on the bedside table.
 It was 9:30pm.
 She didn’t blame Minou, she was very hungry, too.

 April went to the refrigerator to see if there was anything edible.
 Normally Minou would follow her, and she expected him to be underfoot when she closed the door and turned around.
 But there was no Minou there.
 Instead she noticed him in the cat tree in the window that overlooked Randolph Street.
 He usually liked to spend leisurely nights scanning the street views from his perch, but April noticed a tense look to his normally lax body and whiskery face.
 He was zeroing in on something with immense cat intensity.